mapbox/mapbox-navigation-ios/readme.md

 * Emitted when the alert level changes.
 This indicates the user should be notified about the upcoming maneuver.
 See [Alerts](#Alert levels).
 Notification contains 3 keys:
   * `RouteControllerProgressDidChangeNotificationProgressKey` - `RouteProgress` - Current progress along route
   * `RouteControllerAlertLevelDidChangeNotificationDistanceToEndOfManeuverKey` - `CLLocationDistance` - The users snapped distance to the end of the route.
-  * `RouteControllerProgressDidChangeNotificationIsFirstAlertForStepKey` - `Bool` - Whether or not the alert level has already changed once on this step.

 ### `RouteControllerShouldReroute`